 It takes a team effort to develop a plan for internal communications, and that effort never ends.
 It needs to be prioritized and supported by upper management and regularly monitored by managers at all levels of the organization.

 First, consider your audience.
 Who do you need to communicate with, and what do they need to know?
 Next, think about the best way to reach them.
 Email may be sufficient for some messages, but others may require face-to-face interaction or even video conferencing.
 Finally, don't forget to measure the results of your efforts.
 Regular surveys can help you gauge employee satisfaction and identify areas where communication could be improved.
-By following these simple tips, you can develop an internal communications strategy that actually works for your organization.
+By following these simple tips, you can improving internal communications in the workplace strategy that actually works for your organization.

 Examples to consider:

-Keep on reading if you want to start an effective internal communications strategy.
+Keep on reading if you want to start an effective internal communications strategy, you will need to make sure you have a internal communications strategy best practice.

 It's always a good idea to do some preliminary investigation into the internal communication processes that are currently in place.
 What is working and what is not needs to be evaluated now.